dilshankarunarathne/c-sharp-notes/README.md

 # StringBuilder

 String is an immutable class in the .NET framework.
 So, if you are working with a lot of string manipulation, it is recommended to use the `StringBuilder` class.
 This class is a mutable class that can be used to build a string.
 It has methods to append strings, numbers, characters and other objects to the string.
 It is defined in the `System.Text` namespace.
+It is good to modify and change on the fly.
+But unlike the String class, it is not good for searching and splitting.